 Mr. Daukas is a member of the Massachusetts Bar Association, the Rhode Island Bar Association and the Boston Bar Association.

-He is a past president of the Dartmouth College Alumni Council, a board member of The Dover Foundation Scholarship Fund, a Boy Scout volunteer, and an active volunteer of Most Precious Blood Parish.
+He is a past president of the Dartmouth College Alumni Council, a past president of The Dover Foundation Scholarship Fund, a Boy Scout volunteer, and an active volunteer of Most Precious Blood Parish.